Spring 2022 Newsletter

 Air is Life: The Navajo Nation’s Historic Commercial Tobacco Ban

 With the passage of the Air is Life Act of 2021, the Navajo Nation becomes the first American Indian tribe to enact a comprehensive ban on commercial tobacco products.
-Funding under NCI’s State and Community Tobacco Control initiative assisted in generating data and collaborations that were leveraged by advocates within the Navajo Nation to inform this policy.
+Funding under NCI’s State and Community Tobacco Control initiative assisted in generating data and collaborations that were leveraged by advocates within the Navajo Nation to inform this effort.

 Staffing News